 By a {\bf subequation} on a manifold $X$ we mean a closed subset of the 2-jet bundle of $X$, (locally, a closed subset of $X\times \bbr\times\rn\times \Symn$ with $X^{\rm open}\ss \rn$) with non-empty fibres over $X$ satisfying the primary condition

 where $\cp = \{(x,0,0,A) : x\in X\ {\rm and}\ A\geq0\}$.
-(Intrinsically, $\cp$ is is the set whose fibre at $x$ consists of 2-jets of functions with minimum value 0 at $x$.)
-In [\DDR, \S\S2 and 3] a subequation is assumed to satisfy further conditions including a mild topological regularity which is important for discussing the dual subequation $\wt F$ (see Section \GGG).
+Intrinsically, $\cp$ is the set whose fibre at $x$ consists of 2-jets of functions with minimum value 0 at $x$.
+In [\DDR, \S\S2 and 3] a subequation is assumed to satisfy a further mild topological regularity condition which is important for discussing the dual subequation $\wt F$ (see Section \GGG).
 If each fibre $F_x$ of $F$ is a convex cone with vertex at the origin in $\bbr\times\rn\times\Symn$, then $F$ is called a {\sl convex cone subequation}.